NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       nsamples = 2531 nlines = 2740

 Note that manual cropping is not practical for a very large number of images.
-In that case, it is suggested to maproject the input images onto some smooth DEM whose extent corresponds to the terrain to be created with ``sfs`` (with some extra padding), then run bundle adjustment with mapprojected images (option ``--mapprojected-data``,
+In that case, it is suggested to mapproject the input images onto some smooth DEM whose extent corresponds to the terrain to be created with ``sfs`` (with some extra padding), then run bundle adjustment with mapprojected images (option ``--mapprojected-data``,